 I am always drawn towards the rustic and simple method of spreading on my frosting and curd with a knife/ spatula.
 But here are a few more ideas:

 Try extra large piping tips to make beautiful swirls and designs that look just like the bakery cakes.
-These are my go to piping tips and they come with piping bags!
+These are my go to piping tips.

 Add fun garnishes like edible flowers, lemon zest, fresh berries, candied lemon slices, or even festive sprinkles.